Skip to main content

 • Previous breast cancer or benign breast disease

-• Family history of breast cancer (especially maternal)x
+• Family history of breast cancer (especially maternal)

 • No full-term pregnancies